-For anyone interested in climbing this great mountain the best times to visit are between June through to August, but be warned for those of you wanting to get to the Vetta Occidentale peak, it is a intense 8 hour climb, not for the fainthearted, those that have vertigo or are unfit.
+For anyone interested in climbing this great mountain the best times to visit are between June through to August, but be warned for those of you wanting to get to the Vetta Occidentale peak, it is an intense 8-hour climb, not for the fainthearted, those that have vertigo or are unfit.
 If you are any of those, do consider taking the Gondola lift from Campo Imperatore that will take you up to 2,233masl for a little walkabout.

 For those of you who are fans of Philip Pullman’s Lyra books, you might be interested to know that deep in the depths of the Corno Grande, researchers from Rome University have recently claimed that their giant mountain laboratory detector has picked up signs of dark matter.
 This is the gravitational pull caused by some form of invisible matter that holds all distant galaxies together.
 It gained the name “dark matter” because it does not shine or reflect light.